meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Basic Flow:**

-1. The user clicks the link to create an article.
+1. The user navigates to the wiki and chooses to create an article.
-2. The template is generated, containing a title and section textarea.
+2. The template is generated, containing a title and section textarea, as well as ways to add other sections/sub-sections.
-3. The user fills out the fields and user class read/edit restrictions, and submits the article.
+3. The user fills out the template and user class read/edit restrictions, and submits the article.

 **Non-Functional Requirements**

-* Each section must have a method to add another section.
+* Each template section must have a method to add another section.
-* Each section must have a method to add a sub-section.
+* Each template section must have a method to add a sub-section.

+**Functional Requirements**

+* BBCode/Markdown that changes the font size must be removed from the article text upon submission.

+**Miscellaneous:**

+* A "section" is a section of a wiki article, used for organizing info and generating the table of contents.
+* The template, by default, renders a single section for the user to fill out, with the option to add more sections and sub-sections.

 ### 2.0 Viewing an article